VincentTam/vincenttam.github.io/source/_posts/2015-06-09-ms-word-hanged.markdown

 ---

-The solution is extremely simple: *don't* use M\$ Office if it's too heavy for your computer --- use something more lightweight : a text editor with a typesetting engine.
+The solution is extremely simple: *don't* use M\$ Office if it's too heavy for your computer --- use something more lightweight: a text editor with a typesetting engine.

 ### Choose your favourite editors